arnavmaiti/oauth-microservice/README.md

   * PostGRES service is available on post 5432
 * Subsequent builds and start can be done by `docker-compose up --build`.
 * In order to rebuild latest pod delete an existing pod by using `kubectl delete pod <pod-name>`
+* In order to rebuild from scratch delete the complete namespace `kubectl delete namespace default`

 ### Helm Chart